How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 1. Start with Three versus Three

 Divide the class into small teams of three players each and set up multiple small fields with shortened end zones.
-Use a half court or create fields about thirty yards long.
+Use a half-court or create fields about thirty yards long.
 These compact games keep everyone involved and reduce the distance students must throw.

-Explain that the same rules apply but on a smaller scale.
+Explain that the same rules apply, but on a smaller scale.
 Teams still cannot run with the disc and must catch in the end zone to score.
 Play short games to five points or ten minutes so multiple rounds can occur during one class period.

 Circulate between fields and offer coaching tips during natural breaks in play.
 Point out good decisions and help students understand why certain strategies work better than others.
 Keep feedback specific and actionable.